 When the UPF supports the data exposure via the service based interface, it may register its NF profile to the NRF including the UPF Event Exposure services and the related Event ID(s).

 For data collection from UPF (see clause 4.15.4.5 of TS 23.502 [3]), NF consumers can do the subscription to the UPF either directly or indirectly via SMF.
-An NF consumer may subscribe to the UPF Event Exposure service directly only for data collected for "any UE", e.g. to collect user data usage information for NWDAF NF Load analytics (see clause 6.5 of TS 23.288 [86]) and if the subscription is not including any of the following parameters: AoI, BSSID/SSID and DNAI.
+An NF consumer may subscribe to the UPF Event Exposure service directly only for data collected for "any UE", e.g. to collect user data usage information for NWDAF NF Load analytics (see clause 6.5 of TS 23.288 [86]) and if the subscription is not including any of the following parameters: AoI, BSSID/SSID and DNAI, or when the NF consumer (e.g., NEF/trusted AF or NWDAF) has the UE IPv4 address/IPv6 prefix together with the DNN and S-NSSAI can be used to discover the PSA UPF using the Nnrf_NFDiscovery service.
 Otherwise the NF consumer shall subscribe indirectly via SMF.

+NOTE: NEF/trusted AF or NWDAF cannot use UE IPv4 address/IPv6 prefix to discover the local UPF if this UPF does not register the UE IP address information in the NRF.

 To alleviate the load of UPF due to frequent event notification for data collection related events, the event subscription may include Reporting suggestion information.
 The Reporting suggestion information includes Report urgency and Reporting window information.
 Reporting urgency information represents whether this event report can be delay tolerant, i.e. the event report can be delayed.
 If the Reporting urgency information indicates "delay tolerant", the Reporting window is also provided, which defines the last valid reporting time, and UPF shall report the event before that time.
 If the Reporting suggestion information allows this, the UPF can concatenate several event reports (of the same event) to the same notification endpoint into one notification message.

 The UPF may also expose UE information by means of the Nupf_GetUEPrivateIPaddrAndIdentifiers service as described in TS 23.502 [3] clause 5.2.26.3.
 An UPF which is deployed with NAPT (Network Address Port Translation) functionality may support to provide the 5GC UE IP address to NEF based on NEF request containing public IP address and port number using the Nupf_GetUEPrivateIPaddrAndIdentifiers service as described in clause 4.15.10 of TS 23.502 [3] for AF specific UE ID retrieval.